Zablon Simintov: Later life

-Taliban taking over and Simintov's exit
+Taliban takeover and Simintov's exit

 In April 2021, Simintov announced that he would leave Afghanistan for Israel after the High Holy Days in September, fearing a resurgence of groups such as the Taliban after the US military began withdrawing.
 On 15 August 2021, three weeks before the first of the High Holy Days, the Taliban captured Kabul.
 Simintov remained in Kabul despite having been given chances to leave including by businessman Mordechai Kahana, who offered to pay for a private airplane to take him to Israel.
 Rabbi Mendy Chitrik of the Alliance of Rabbis in Islamic States involved the Turkish government in the efforts to rescue him from Kabul.
 While he insisted he would stay to take care of the country's last synagogue, it was later reported that his decision may have been influenced by his refusal to give his wife a get (a Jewish religious divorce).
 Get refusal can lead to a prison sentence in Israel.
 Another report stated he refused to leave as he owes money to his neighbours and wished to honour his debts.

 Eventually, he left in September 2021 with several neighbouring families, stating that it was not the Taliban, but the possibility of other, more radical Islamist groups such as IS-KP taking him hostage, which resulted in his exit from the country.
 After leaving Afghanistan, Simintov granted his wife a divorce.
-A month later, Simintov's distant cousin, 83-year-old Tova Moradi, also fled Afghanistan, to Albania in October 2021, fearing for her safety.
-Thus, Moradi was apparently the "last Jew in Afghanistan."
+Simintov was initially taken to Pakistan, where he lived for a short time before being taken to Turkey as a stopover on the way to Israel.
+However, he decided to remain in Istanbul, refusing attempts to convince him to proceed to Israel.
+However, as he became increasingly ill and needed a wheelchair, he found it a challenge to continue living there and decided to move to Israel.
+He arrived in Israel in November 2024, settling in Ashdod.